 The Contend is Giant’s new alloy road bike that combines the endurance riding position and comfort features found on the popular Giant Defy Advanced with slightly shorter chainstays for nimbler handling characteristics.
 The seatpost and seatube feature a D-Shaped profile that is made to flex slightly to help absorb the bumps from riding on rough roads.

 Often disc equipped road bikes at this price point feature mechanical disc brakes rather than the better performing hydraulic discs.
 This is because mechanical disc brakes use conventional shifter/brake levers while hydraulics need a special lever.
 Giant have developed an ingenious system that combines the two, so you get the improved performance of hydraulic disc brakes with conventional levers.
+As well as offering great stopping power, this makes future drivetrain upgrades much easier.

 Frame 6066 aluminium